 Freemasonry’s Enlightenment principles were part of an intellectual movement that spurred the liberation of Latin America from Spain.
 Masonic ideals were shared by Latin Americans and their European supporters who included more than five thousand British volunteers who fought for the independence of what was then the Province of Colombia, some of whom formed Lodge Colombiana under dispensation of the Provincial Grand Lodge of Jamaica.

-British volunteers were recruited in London chiefly by Luis Lopez Mendez, a Venezuelan lawyer base in Grafton Street, London.
-The property was purchased by the Government of Venezuela in 1978 and is now a museum and memorial to Francisco de Miranda, and commemorates the part played by the British in the liberation of Venezuela, Colombia, Ecuador, Peru and Bolivia, a struggle for independence that ended with the surrender of Spanish forces in December 1824.
+British volunteers were recruited in London chiefly by Luis Lopez Mendez, a Venezuelan lawyer based in Grafton Way, London.
+The property was purchased by the Government of Venezuela in 1978 as a memorial to Francisco de Miranda; it also marks the part played by the British in the liberation of Venezuela, Colombia, Ecuador, Peru and Bolivia, a struggle for independence that ended with the surrender of Spanish forces in December 1824.

 A key participant was a Colonel Hamilton, a correspondent of HRH the Duke of Sussex, Grand Master of the United Grand Lodge of England.